capehorn/palegreen/README.md

 </script>
 ```

 #### Examples
-In the examples directory of this repo, following a checkout, you can try them out using a local web server.
+You can find some in the examples directory of this repo, following a repo checkout, you can try them out using a local web server.